 Students who must be absent due to COVID-19 for longer than 14 days may be eligible for a separate short-term accommodation through the Graduate School or may request a leave of absence from the University.
 If a student holds an external fellowship whose terms may conflict with this policy, the student should consult first with the director of graduate studies or adviser.

-To help address the unprecedented impact of COVID-19, the Graduate School has temporarily implemented this policy for academic year 2020-21.
+To help address the unprecedented impact of COVID-19, the Graduate School has temporarily implemented this policy beginning in academic year 2020-21.
 Given the unpredictable nature of this health emergency, the University will revisit this policy as required by any major developments related to the pandemic.